 If you’re a property flipper or real estate developer looking for financing on your next project, Groundfloor is an excellent platform to work with.
 After all, flipping is what they specialize in.

-In order for a project to qualify for financing through Groundfloor, it must meet the following eligibility requirements:
+For a project to qualify for financing through Groundfloor, it must meet the following eligibility requirements:

 - The subject property must be residential, one-to-four family.